 Question Chain: Have the Ss sit in a circle.
 T asks the S next to him/her a question (e.g. "What's your name?"
 "Do you like chocolate cake?" etc.) and the S has to answer the question and then ask the S next to him/her the same question.
 Continue around the circle and then start a new question.
 It helps to use a ball to pass around as the questions are being asked and answered.

 Rope Jump: you need a rope for this one!
 Have Ss stand behind each other in a line.
 Hold a rope (have a S hold the other end) at a height that the Ss should be able to jump over.
 On the other side of the rope spread out some objects or flashcards and a box.
 Call out the name of one of the objects/flashcards to the first S. S/he has to jump over the rope, pick up the correct object and put it in the box.
 For other rounds you can hold the rope down low, so Ss have to crawl/roll under.

-Secret S: Students form 2 different groups in the class, each group prepares 3 questions to ask.
-Other group members try to give answers to these questions without using a word which contains the letter 'S'.
+Secret S: Students form two different groups in the class, each group prepares three questions to ask.
+Other group members try to give answers to these questions without using a word which contains the letter 'S' - quite difficult but fun!
 The group which does not say this letter wins the game.
 (Submitted by Gamze Yýldýz).

 Shirt Game: Divide the children into two teams and give a man's shirt to each team.
 Be sure each shirt has the same amount of buttons down the front.
 At the signal, the first person on each team puts on the shirt and buttons all of the buttons down the front.
 The one who is buttoned-up first gets to answer the question you ask.
 Of course a question equals points.
 If the answer is incorrect, the person from the other team gets a chance to answer.